-From getting to know their professors to participating in lively class discussions that encourage students to practice communicating effectively across perspectives, Truman’s history students learn how to ask the tougher questions and pursue the more complicated answers.
+From getting to know their professors to participating in lively class discussions that encourage students to practice communicating effectively across perspectives, Truman’s history students prepare for the work they will do in graduate or professional school or their first career move.

 “The highlight of my Truman experience has been working with the history faculty.
 Dr. Wandel challenged my view of history as a discipline during freshman year.
 Even though this confused me at first, it eventually caused me to revise my view.
 This revision continued throughout my time at Truman as I got the opportunity to learn from Professors Hanley, West, McDonald, Russell, Gall, Robinson and many others who challenged me to grow intellectually.
 Now, on the verge of graduation, I can look back on my time here and see how much I have grown, thanks to them.
 When I came here I had a very basic understanding of the historical discipline, but I leave here with a far more nuanced view.
 Some of my friends who chose other schools cannot say the same.”